microsoft/CodeBERT/GraphCodeBERT/clonedetection/README.md

 ## Updates

 2021-9-13: We have update the evaluater script.
-Since it's a binary classification, we use binary F1 score instead of "marco" F1 score.
+Since it's a binary classification, we use binary F1 score instead of "macro" F1 score.

 ## Dataset